 A. Promotion from middle school grades 6, 7, and 8 requires that a student must successfully complete the following academic courses or higher.

-Students with disabilities are required to meet the same standards as nondisabled students unless they are taking access point classes and participating in alternative assessment instead of the statewide, standardized assessments.
+Students with disabilities are required to meet the same standards as nondisabled students unless they are taking access point classes and nondisabled students unless they are taking access point classes an participating in alternative assessment instead of the statewide, standardized assessments.

-Grade Required Courses 6 English Language Arts Math Earth/Space Science Social Studies 7 English Language Arts Math Life Science Social Studies/ Career Education and Planning 8 English Language Arts Math Science 3 Social Studies/ Career Education and Planning
+Grade Required Courses 6 English Language Arts Math Earth/Space Science Social Studies 7 English Language Arts Math Life Science Social Studies/Career Education and Planning